GCOM7140/group-project/README.md

 that utilize the numeric customer data being provided to you.

 ## Deliverables
-There are three key deliverables for the group project, two of which will be formally graded:
+There are a total of four key deliverables for the group project, two of which will serve as status checks and two that will be formally graded:

+### Status Checks
+1. A 1-2 page memo outlining your team’s high-level strategy for organizing itself and preparing for data analysis.
+This memo will serve as a written representation of your team’s journey through the [business understanding][] phase of TDSP.
+To prepare this memo, teams must first discuss each team member’s strengths and weaknesses to establish where each team member may productively contribute to the final deliverables.
+Teams must then review the data models/dictionaries provided to them and chart a path for how to perform exploratory data analysis that will help them zero in on a specific analytical plan that will address the stated business requirements.
+There is no formal grade for this deliverable, rather it will be used as a mechanism for ensuring accountability within the team and for general guidance from your professor to maximize the efficiency by which you begin the data exploration process.
+This memo will be evaluated only by Professor Maurer as it aligns with the processes specific to the Big Data and Text Analytics course.
+Memos should be submitted via email to Professor Maurer no later than 5:00 PM on March 19
-1. A 1-2 page memo outlining one or two potential ideas for your Instagram campaign, and preliminary analyses (based on secondary and primary data) that could serve as the foundation for your proposed path(s) forward.
+3. A 1-2 page memo outlining one or two potential ideas for your Instagram campaign, and preliminary analyses (based on secondary and primary data) that could serve as the foundation for your proposed path(s) forward.
 This memo should offer a high-level description of how you plan to create a data-informed Instagram campaign.
-Which variables and methods do plan to leverage to uncover insights, and how might these insights come to life in your Instagram campaign?
+Which variables and methods you plan to leverage to uncover insights, and how might these insights come to life in your Instagram campaign?
 No grade will be assigned to this memo.
 However, it does offer a valuable opportunity for you to get feedback from us on both the scope of your proposed